martincalsyn/Molarity/README.md

 ## Why C# ?
 The choice of C# for me was an easy one.
-I have deep experience with C# and more importantly, with Mono and Xamarin, it runs everywhere that I might care to have my Oasis services running.
+I have deep experience with C# and more importantly, with Mono and Xamarin, it runs everywhere that I might care to have my Molarity services running.
 That includes:

 1. All modern versions and flavors of Windows
   * Windows 7 and 8 desktop, server, and immersive apps